 The budget is a complete financial plan for the School District's fiscal year and is based upon careful estimates of expenditures together with probable funding sources.
 The budget is legally adopted each year for the general fund.
 There is no statutory prohibition regarding over expenditure of the budget at any level.
-The budget for all governmental funds, except the various school activity (principal) accounts, and certain Federal, State and local funds is prepared and adopted by fund, function and object.
+The budget for all governmental funds, except the various school activity (principal) accounts, and certain Federal, State, and local funds is prepared and adopted by fund, function and object.
 The legal level of budgetary control was established by the Board at the aggregate fund and function level.
-The budget for the general fund was prepared in accordance with regulations permitted by the State of Georgia, but not in accordance with accounting principles generally accepted in the United States of America.
+The budget for the general fund was prepared in accordance with accounting principles generally accepted in the United States of America.